Frequently Asked Questions

 - ...
 I have taken AP Physics exams?

-If you are a College of Letters and Science (L&S) major, you should seek the advice of the Physics Undergraduate Advisor in Broida 3019C.
-Once the major change petition is completed, and you have been accepted, the advisor will obtain the signature of the Department Chair and send it along to L&S for final approval.
-Students with a GPA below a 2.0 will not be accepted in to the major.
+If you are a College of Letters and Science (L&S) major, please email the Physics Undergraduate Advisor.
+Please note that students with a GPA below a 2.0 will not be accepted in to the major.
 If you are an Engineering major, you need to speak with the Engineering Advising office for release into L&S.

-If you are already a Physics major, all you need to do is complete a Change of Major Petition with the Physics Undergraduate Advisor.
+It is the same procedure as above.
+If you are already a Physics major, all you need to do is the Physics Undergraduate Adviser.

 We only handle major requirements.
-You should visit the College of L&S advising website or go to Cheadle Hall, Room 1117 and speak with an advisor.
+You should visit the College of Letter & Science advising website or make a QLESS appointment to see a college adviser.

-It would be a good idea to speak with your faculty advisor about course-work related issues.
+It would be a good idea to speak with your instructor or teaching assistant about course-work related issues.

 Check out our Undergraduate Transfer Page for information you need.